scaleoutsean/awesome-solidfire/README.md

 #### Talos Linux

-- I recommend SolidFire CSI and disabled multipathing (LACP on workers and SolidFire SIPs, single storage fabric, no other storage)
+- I recommend SolidFire CSI and Talos Linux workers without multipath-tools (in the situation with LACP on workers and SolidFire (single storage fabric) and no other storage drivers that need DM-MP).
+SolidFire works with DM-MP, if you must use it
-- Trident CSI can also work with Talos Linux
+- Trident CSI can also work with Talos Linux.
+It requires custom Trident CSI package ("extension") on Talos Linux OS.

 #### k0rdent k0s

-- I recommend SolidFire CSI and disabled multipathing (LACP on workers and SolidFire SIPs, single storage fabric, no other storage)
+- I recommend SolidFire CSI and Talos Linux workers without multipath-tools (in the situation with LACP on workers and SolidFire (single storage fabric) and no other storage drivers that need DM-MP).
+SolidFire works with DM-MP, if you must use it
 - Trident CSI can also work with k0s

 #### Red Hat OpenShift Container Platform